Engage your brain, as well as your heart

 It’s perfectly understandable to be worried about efficiency but analysing overheads is often a misleading way of evaluating this.
-Charities can save money by cutting corners but in the longer run that will reduce effectiveness.
+Charities can save money by cutting corners but in the longer run that will reduce impact.
+Evidence produced by Caroline Fiennes based on US charities indicates that there is actually a POSITIVE correlation between admin costs and effectiveness.
 Focus on the ability of the management team, then trust them to spend wisely.

 Look at who else is supporting

 In the UK we are fortunate to have many highly professional grant making charities.
 They are inundated with requests for funding, so they are able to pick and choose the best.
-If you are tempted to support a charity that has failed to attract any funding from these organisations, ask why?
+Use our search tools to find the most supported charities.
+If you are asked to support a charity that has failed to attract any funding from these organisations, just ask: Why?

 Early intervention pays dividends

 In the long run it’s much cheaper to build a fence at the top of a cliff than provide an ambulance when people fall over.
-Re-election priorities often discourage politicians from funding programmes that do not produce results before the next poll but that provides an opportunity for charities to intervene early at the first sign of trouble ahead.
+Re-election priorities often discourage politicians from funding programmes that do not produce results before the next poll but that provides an opportunity for charities to take the long term approach by intervening early.

 Look for Matched Giving opportunities